nvpro-samples/vk_lod_clusters/README.md

 ### Model processing

-This sample is using [nv_cluster_lod_builder](https://github.com/nvpro-samples/nv_cluster_lod_builder) for generating the clusters and the level of detail data structures.
-We recommend looking at its documentation for further details.
+This sample provides two options to build the cluster level of detail data structures:
+* A custom fork of [meshoptimizer's](https://github.com/zeux/meshoptimizer) single header [clusterlod.h](src/meshopt_clusterlod.h) to support parallelism.
+This builder is the default as it is faster and uses a lot less memory at time of writing.
+The builder is deterministic.
+* The [nv_cluster_lod_builder](https://github.com/nvpro-samples/nv_cluster_lod_builder) research library.
+We recommend looking at its documentation for the basics of how the cluster lod building works.
+In both builders the principle operations are the same. `--nvclusterlod 1` to enable.
+The builder is _not_ deterministic.

-Inside [scene.cpp](/src/scene.cpp) the `Scene:buildGeometryClusters(...)` function covers the usage of the library and what data we need to extract from it.
-All key processing steps are within `Scene:processGeometry(...)`.
+Inside [scene_cluster_lod.cpp](/src/scene_cluster_lod.cpp) the `Scene:buildGeometryClusterLod(...)` function covers the usage of the libraries and what data we need to extract from them.
+All key processing steps are within `Scene:processGeometry(...)` inside [scene.cpp](/src/scene.cpp).

 In the UI you can influence the size of clusters and the LoD grouping of them in _"Clusters & LoDs generation"_.